Jet Discrimination with Quantum Complete Graph Neural Network: Introduction

 \section{Introduction}

-The proton-proton collision events in the Large Hadron Collider (LHC) produce jets from hard scattering events.
-Jets are collimated sprays of particles, formed through the hadronization of elementary particles.
-Jet discrimination, i.e., identifying the type of elementary particle that initiates the jet, is one of the challenging tasks in particle physics.
+The proton-proton collisions at the Large Hadron Collider (LHC) produce jets from hard scattering events.
+Jets are collimated sprays of particles formed through the hadronization of elementary particles.
+Jet discrimination, i.e., identifying the type of elementary particle that initiates the jet, is one of the most challenging tasks in particle physics.

-Deep neural networks (DNNs), celebrated for their architectural flexibility and intricate expressiveness, has been widely adopted in various applications, including high energy physics (HEP) \cite{hepml1,hepml2,2pcnn,jetcnn1,jetcnn2,jetcnn3,jetcnnseq1,jetseq1,jetseq2,ptcnet,jetgnn1,jetgnn2,jetgnn3}.
-The design for a DNN model tailored for jet discrimination presents a significant challenge due to the indeterminate number of constituent particles within jets.
-Several data representations for jets and DNN models have been proposed.
-These include techniques such as concatenating particle information into two-dimensional images (usually the pseudorapidity $\eta$ versus the azimuthal angle $\phi$) \cite{jetcnn1,jetcnn2,jetcnn3,jetcnnseq1}, or sorting particles in a specific way (e.g. by transverse momentum) \cite{jetcnnseq1,jetseq1,jetseq2}.
-Despite the simplicity of these data representations, the former loses information regarding individual particles and translational invariance, while the latter disregards permutation invariance.
-To retain both the information of each individual constituent particles and the symmetries, the utilization of graph representations of jets, along with graph neural networks (GNNs), has been increasingly employed in recent research \cite{ptcnet,hepgnn1,hepgnn2,jetgnn1,jetgnn2,jetgnn3}.
+Deep neural networks (DNNs), celebrated for their architectural flexibility and expressive power, have been widely adopted in high-energy physics (HEP) \cite{hepmllivingreview,hepml1,hepml2}.
+Designing a DNN model tailored for jet discrimination poses a significant challenge due to the variable number of constituent particles within jets.
+Various data representations and DNN models have been proposed for jet discrimination, including images \cite{2pcnn,jet_image1,jet_image2,jet_image3,jet_image4,jet_image5,jet_image6,jet_image7}, sequences \cite{jet_seq1,jet_seq2,jet_seq3,jet_seq4,jet_seq5,jet_seq6,jet_seq7}, trees \cite{jet_tree1,jet_tree2}, graphs \cite{jet_graph1,jet_graph2,jet_graph3,jet_graph4,jet_graph5,jet_graph6,jet_graph7,jet_graph8,jet_graph9,jet_graph10,jet_graph11,jet_graph12,jet_graph13}, and sets \cite{pfn,ptcnet,part,jet_set1,jet_set2,jet_set3,jet_set4,jet_set5,jet_set6,jet_set7,jet_set8}.
+Jet images are typically two-dimensional representations (e.g., pseudorapidity $\eta$ versus azimuthal angle $\phi$) where particle information is encoded in a discretized two-dimensional grid.
+Sequences or trees order particles according to specific criteria (e.g., by transverse momentum or distance parameter).
+Despite the simplicity of these representations, they often lose information about individual particles, lack translational or rotational invariance, or disregard permutation invariance.
+To preserve the information of each constituent particle and the relevant symmetries, graphs or sets are widely used for jet representation, with each particle represented as a node in a graph or an element of a set.